Overview of Off-Track and Backcountry Cross-Country Ski Gear

 Another reason metal edges are good is that they provide more control when negotiating hard-packed snow.
 Because the metal edges are more durable, you can bite into that firm stuff when necessary.
 Even if you’re just side-slipping down an angle of firm snow, the metal edges offer a layer of protection against sliding out of control.

 Those metal edges can provide an advantage when downhill turning due to the increased control that they provide.
 However, many people mistakenly believe that metal edges will miraculously transform them into exceptional downhill skiers.
-The reality is that those skis are still going to be really hard to carve with unless you possess exceptional downhilling technique.
+The reality is that those skis are still going to be really hard to carve unless you already possess exceptional downhilling technique.

 Not only are backcountry xc skis still pretty light (all things considered), but you also have to work against their camber.
 The camber is the arch in the ski that prevents the grip zone from excessively dragging over the snow.
 The camber also enables you to more effectively diagonal stride.
 So, when downhilling you have to not only turn the skis but also compress them enough that the edges stay engaged with the snow.